What is intelligence exactly?

 So, it is misleading to say that smart people and creative people are two different things.

 Because everyone has access to creative intelligence just as much as analytical intelligence.
+One way to tap into this creativity is through creative journaling.

 So, what is creative intelligence?